Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

 Before we look into the results, let's recap what we have done so far:
 - We took 2 TPCH datasets of varying sizes.
 - Used 3 different Virtual Warehouse sizes, i.e., Small, Medium, and Large.
-- Generated results that will allow us to compare the performance of different UDTF types with and without using Vectorised UDF.
+- Generated results that will allow us to compare the performance of different UDTF types with and without using Vectorization.

 #### Vectorized UDTF Type Use Cases